 We used \$93.1 million of cash in our investing activities during 2015.
 Cash was primarily used to purchase property and equipment in an amount of \$84.3 million as well as \$9.9 million of cash used for acquisitions.

-Our principal property and equipment purchases were for our new buildings complex under construction in Rehovot, Israel, which we paid approximately \$39.1 million for during 2015.
-Other property and equipment purchases were primarily for the enhancement of our manufacturing capabilities of our facilities in the United States.
+Our principal property and equipment purchases were for our new buildings complex that was under construction in Rehovot, Israel, for which we paid approximately \$39.1 million during 2015.